marklogic/mlxprs/README.md

 - It's asynchronous: long-running queries won't freeze the editor
 - Changes to the config file take immediate effect, switch databases and credentials on-the-fly
 - Readability—pretty-formatting of query results based on their contents
-- XQuery code completion with functions from the MarkLogic API
+- XQuery and SJS code completion with functions from the MarkLogic API

 ## Coming soon (hopefully)